lambdaclass/lambdaworks/docs/src/starks/under_the_hood.md

 In this section we go over how a few things in the `prove` and `verify` functions are implemented.
 If you just need to *use* the prover, then you probably don't need to read this.
 If you're going through the code to try to understand it, read on.

-We will once again use the fibonacci example as an ilustration.
+We will once again use the fibonacci example as an illustration.
 Recall from the `recap` that the main steps for the prover and verifier are the following:

 ### Prover side